 Figure 1.2 Specifying the servlet name, code, and class path

-To make this change programmatically, add the following lines to the configuration file servlets.properties:
+To make this change programmatically, add the following lines to the configuration fileservlets.properties:

 servlet.plan1A.classpath=D:/Netscape/server4/docs/servlet/plans/releaseA/

+servlet.plan1A.code=planP2Version1A2.
+Specify the virtual path for the servlet.
 In the Servlets>Configure Servlet Virtual Path Translations page, do the following:

 Figure 1.3 Adding a virtual path

-To do this programmatically, add the following line to rules.properties:
+To do this programmatically, add the following line torules.properties:

-After this virtual servlet path has been established, if a client sends a request to the server for the URL http://poppy.my_domain.com/plans/plan1, the server sends back the results of invoking the servlet in server_root/docs/servlet/plans/releaseA/plan2PVersion1A.class.
+/plans/plan1=plan1AAfter this virtual servlet path has been established, if a client sends a request to the server for the

+http://java.sun.com/products/jdk/1.2/iPlanet Web Server 4.1 requires you to use version of the JDK listed in the section "What Does the Server Need to Run Servlets and JSP?"
 Regardless of whether you choose to install the JRE or specify a path to the JDK during installation, you can tell the iPlanet Web Server to switch to using either the JRE or JDK at any time.
 Switch to the Web Server Administration Server, select the Global Settings tab, and use the Configure JRE/JDK Paths page.
 You can also change the path to the JDK in this page.
+On the Configure JRE/JDK Paths page, supply values for the following fields if you select the JDK radio button:

-NOTE: If you are not sure of the JDK runtime libpath, the JDK runtime classpath, or the JRE runtime libpath, leave these fields blank to tell the server to use the default paths.
+NOTE: If you are not sure of the JDK runtime libpath, the JDK runtime classpath, or the JRE runtime libpath, leave these fields blank to tell the server to use the default paths.It is easiest to use the Configure JRE/JDK Paths page to switch between the JRE and the JDK, but you can also make the change programmatically, as follows:

-NOTE: To activate changes to the JRE/JDK paths, you must restart the server from the On/Off option on the Preferences tab.
+NSES_JDK should point to the installation directory for the JDK, while NSES_JRE should point to the JRE directory in the installation directory for JDK (that is, jdk_dir/jre).NOTE: To activate changes to the JRE/JDK paths, you must restart the server from the On/Off option on the Preferences tab.

 When the server starts up, if it does not find the version files, it deletes the directory structures for the corresponding caches and re-creates the version files.
 Next time the server serves a JSP page, it recreates the JSP class cache.
 The next time the server serves a JSP page or servlet while using MMapSessionManager session manager, it recreates the session data cache.